-- 115. The requirement of paragraph 394-10(1)(d) that Growers in the Project not have day to day control over the operation of the Project (despite having a right to be consulted or give directions) is clear from the Project Agreements as are the alternative elements of paragraph 394-10(1)(e) relating to the number of Growers in the scheme and the Responsible Entity's role in other managed investment schemes. - 116.
-The final requirement for deductibility requires all the Project Trees to be established within 18 months of 30 June 2013 (see paragraph 394-10(1)(f) and subsection 394-10(4)).
-The planting timeline provided with the application for this Ruling by the Responsible Entity indicates that all the Trees required to be established under the scheme will be planted on the Project land by 31 December 2014. - 117.
-Accordingly, subject to the qualifications set out below, amounts paid by Growers to the Responsible Entity in relation to their forestry interests' satisfy all requirements of subsection 394-10(1).
-The amounts are allowable deductions in the income year in which they are paid (subsection 394-10(2)). - 118.
-Amounts that are allowable deductions under Division 394 cannot also be claimed as deductions under section 8-1 (section 8-10). - 119.
+- 122. All of the Trees intended to be established under the Project must be established within 18 months of 30 June 2014 (see paragraph 394-10(1)(f) and subsection 394-10(4)).
+The planting timeline provided with the application for this Ruling by the Responsible Entity indicates that all the Trees required to be established under the scheme will be planted on the Project land by 31 December 2015. - 123.
+Accordingly, subject to the qualifications set out below, amounts paid by Growers to the Responsible Entity in relation to their forestry interests' satisfy all of the requirements of subsection 394-10(1).
+The amounts are allowable deductions in the income year in which they are paid (subsection 394-10(2)). - 124.
+Amounts that are allowable deductions under Division 394 cannot also be claimed as deductions under section 8-1 (section 8-10). - 125.
 Where a Grower does not fully pay an amount, or the amount is not fully paid on their behalf in an income year (see section 394-20), it is deductible only to the extent to which it has been paid.
 The unpaid balance is then deductible in the year or years in which it is actually paid.
 This may occur, for example, if all or part of the amount is borrowed and the financier fails to transfer the funds to the account of the 'forestry manager' on or before 30 June in an income year.